ryangerardwilson/terminallove/README.md

+# INTRODUCTION

+An 'almost non-opiniated' open and free MVC architecture to create your own AI bot:
+1. MODEL your data any way you like.
+Default set up includes finance, goal, time and run management CRUD modules.
+2. VIEW is the GNU-LINUX Ubuntu terminal
+3. CONTROLLER is a Function Calling AI Vendor.
+Default set up includes OpenAI integration

 # EXAMPLE USAGE

 The bot is designed with an MVC framework, that leverages OpenAI function calling as the controller, to make it more responsive to user inputs.
 For instance, the rgw commnad (these are my initials, you can name it whatever you want. see installation section), followed by an organic user input can perform CRUD operations on the database: